Parameter-Efficient Multi-Task Fine-Tuning in Code-Related Tasks: Study Methodology

 \textbf{Training Data:} For code summarization, we employ the same Code-to-Text dataset from the CodeXGLUE benchmark~\cite{lu2021codexglue}, which comprises paired examples of source code methods and their corresponding natural language summaries.
 The distinction from the code generation configuration lies in the input-output orientation: here, the input is the code snippet and the output is its semantically aligned natural language description--the inverse of the configuration used for code generation.
 Consequently, the dataset composition mirrors that of the code generation task in terms of size and language distribution, encompassing both \python and Java.
 Training, validation, and test splits are reported in Table~\ref{tab:dataset_statistics}.

 \textbf{Evaluation Data:} For evaluation, we employ the curated CoderEval subset from Crupi \etal~\cite{crupi2025effectiveness}, constructed by selecting the 100 longest functions per language based on statement count, as meaningful summaries are particularly valuable for complex code.
 While Crupi \etal reported 198 instances (99 per language) after deduplication, their replication package contains 199 instances: 99 \java and 100 \python functions.
 We utilize all 199 instances (\tabref{tab:dataset_statistics}), each comprising a function with its corresponding developer-written summary.
-The original CoderEval reference summaries contain documentation styles that differ from our training distribution. \java summaries consistently include Javadoc formatting with structured annotations (\eg, \texttt{@param}, \texttt{@return} tags), inline markup (\eg, \texttt{{@code}}), and HTML elements, while \python summaries frequently contain multi-line docstrings with parameter sections, return specifications, or verbose explanations spanning multiple sentences.
-Since our training data from CodeXGLUE comprises concise, single-sentence natural language summaries without such annotations or extended descriptions, evaluating against raw CoderEval summaries would introduce a systematic mismatch between training and evaluation distributions.
-To ensure a fair and consistent evaluation, we preprocess the CoderEval reference summaries for both languages by extracting only the first sentence from multi-sentence docstrings (to match the single-sentence summary format), removing structured annotations, and condensing verbose explanations into concise summaries.
-The processed evaluation dataset is included in our replication package~\cite{replication}.
+The original CoderEval reference summaries contain documentation styles that differ from our training distribution. \java summaries consistently include Javadoc formatting with structured annotations (\eg \texttt{@param}, \texttt{@return} tags), inline markup (\eg \texttt{{@code}}), and HTML elements, while \python summaries frequently contain multi-line docstrings with parameter sections, return specifications, or verbose explanations spanning multiple sentences.
+Since our training data from CodeXGLUE comprises concise, single-sentence natural language summaries without such annotations or extended descriptions, \revlong{evaluating against raw CoderEval summaries with similarity-based metrics (BLEU, ROUGE-L, chrF) would penalize all systems uniformly for the absence of structural decoration that no model trained on conventional summarization data is expected to emit, conflating summary quality with documentation-formatting compliance.} To ensure a fair and consistent evaluation, we preprocess the CoderEval reference summaries for both languages in line with the curation approach used by Crupi \etal~\cite{crupi2025effectiveness}: extracting only the first sentence from multi-sentence docstrings (to match the single-sentence summary format), removing structured annotations, and condensing verbose explanations into concise summaries. \revlong{This preprocessing is applied identically to the references used by every evaluated configuration --- \ST QLoRA, \MT QLoRA, and \MT full fine-tuning, across all model scales --- which share the same CodeXGLUE training distribution, so the inter-configuration comparison is unaffected by the choice of preprocessing rule.
+Model-generated summaries are evaluated as-produced; no normalization is applied on the system-output side.} The processed evaluation dataset is included in our replication package~\cite{replication}.